Back to the FAQ

 Did Byron Case resist arrest?

-According to testimony in court by one of the arresting officers,(1) Byron Case attempted to run from arresting officers and barricade himself inside his bedroom after they had clearly identified themselves as officers.
+According to testimony in court by one of the officers involved,1 Byron Case fled from arresting officers and attempted to barricade himself inside his bedroom after they had clearly identified themselves as officers.

-The significance of his action is that it suggested to the jury that Case knew they were there to arrest him, and that he had a reason to flee.
+The significance of his action is that it suggested to the jury that Case knew that they were there specifically to arrest him, and that he had a reason to flee.
 It was not necessarily incriminating in itself, but did not help his claim of innocence.
-He could have seen the arresting officers and innocently asked, "is there something wrong here?"; instead, his attempt to resist gave a strong indication that he knew exactly why the police were there.

 Top of page